A Critical Look At Tokenwise Reward-Guided Text Generation: Preliminaries

 The generated sequences \(\rvy\) are then approximately equal to the sequences generated by the RLHF policy \eqref{eq:policy}.
 However, their method is general and does not specifically target RGTG---indeed, \citet{zhao2024probabilistic} focused on using the implied approximation of the partition function \(Z(\rvx)\).
+Finally, \citet{rafailov2024qfunction} modifies DPO to obtain a partial-sequence reward model.